-Paediatric Clinics are held at the WCH Paediatric Outpatient department (1st Floor Rogerson Building).
-Appointments for the Paediatric Clinic can be made by phoning the metabolic office on (08) 8161 7295 or email email@example.com.
+Paediatric Clinics are held at the WCH Paediatric Outpatient department (1st Floor, Rogerson Building), or in the Craniofacial Unit (1st Floor, Clarence Rieger Building, Zone B. Appointments for the Paediatric Clinic can be made by phoning the metabolic office on (08) 8161 7295 or email email@example.com.

 You should receive a letter with details about the time and place for your appointment, please note the clinic area as this may change between appointments.
-If this time is not suitable, please phone either the Metabolic Clinic office on (08) 8161 7290 for the Paediatric Clinic or (08) 8222 5174 for the Adult Clinic.
+If this time is not suitable, please phone either the Metabolic Clinic office on (08) 8161 7295 for the Paediatric Clinic.